center-for-threat-informed-defense/attack-control-framework-mappings/README.md

 The controls parser consists of two major parts, `parse_controls.py` and the `parse_mappings.py`.
 These are coupled together with `parse.py` which performs both operations sequentially.
 - `parse_controls.py` takes as input the controls spreadsheet and builds a STIX2.0 representation of the control framework.
 Because the representation of each control framework differs, this script will likely have to be rewritten for each additional control framework since the input data format is not standardized.
 - `parse_mappings.py` takes as input the mappings spreadsheet, and the STIX representation of the control framework and builds a STIX2.0 representation of the mappings to ATT&CK.
-Because the input mappings file format can be standardized, this file does not typically need to be rewritten when addition additional control frameworks.
+Because the input mappings file format can be standardized, this parser can often be reused when adding additional control frameworks.

 ## Output Data